LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

 Create a Model
 ==============

-The first step to moving data out of controller classes is to actually create a model class.
+In the next several pages, we will be making updates to ``coding-events`` to demonstrate model creation, how models relate to data, and the practice of model biding.
+The first of these steps is to move data handling out of our controller classes and into a model class.
 As we discussed on the previous page, the controller class is not responsible for holding data.

 In ``coding-events``, we'll remove the HashMap data from ``EventController`` and create a proper Java class to deal with event items.
 We'll then update our controller methods to take advantage of the new model and it's properties, rather than the strings stored in the HashMap.